bartoszOsn/Kola/README.md

 ## Summary

 ### One window application
-if you two files in Windows Explorer, both of them will open in same application instance, but in separated tabs.
+if you open two files in Windows Explorer, both of them will open in same application instance, but in separated tabs.

 ### Magnifier
 ![Magnifier](./Docs/Magnifier.gif)